-While participating in Mo'orea Spring 2023 - Island Sustainability Program, you are a representative of UC Berkeley.
+While participating in Mo'orea Spring 2024 - Island Sustainability Program, you are a representative of UC Berkeley.
 It is your responsibility to not only follow the policies and regulations set by these institutions (some of which are mentioned below), but to also abide by the host country's laws.
 UC Berkeley may take disciplinary action whether or not action is taken or requested by the partner institution.
 This includes violations related to housing, alcohol, controlled substances (including marijuana), as well as other violations specified in program policies.

-Please Note: Any violation of the Berkeley Code of Conduct occurring while participating on the Mo'orea Spring 2023 - Island Sustainability Program may result in dismissal from the program, and will also be reported to the UC Berkeley Center for Student Conduct which may lead to further sanctions as deemed appropriate by the University.
-In addition to the Mo'orea Spring 2023 - Island Sustainability Program policies, you must read the Berkeley Code of Conduct thoroughly, becoming familiar with how the various provisions apply to your participation.
+Please Note: Any violation of the Berkeley Code of Conduct occurring while participating on the Mo'orea Spring 2024 - Island Sustainability Program may result in dismissal from the program, and will also be reported to the UC Berkeley Center for Student Conduct which may lead to further sanctions as deemed appropriate by the University.
+In addition to the Mo'orea Spring 2024 - Island Sustainability Program policies, you must read the Berkeley Code of Conduct thoroughly, becoming familiar with how the various provisions apply to your participation.
+If you are dismissed, you will be deemed no longer a participant in the program and must vacate program housing.
+You will be required to make your flight arrangements to depart Mo'orea and return home.